han-hangoc-le/web102-project2-venivici/README.md

 - [x] **Only one item/API call is viewable at a time**
 - [x] **API calls appear random to the user**
 - [x] **At least one image is displayed per API call**
-- [ ] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
+- [x] **Clicking on a displayed value for one attribute adds it to a displayed ban list**
-  - [ ] To ensure an accurate grade, your recording **must** show that when clicked, an attribute in the ban list is immediately removed from the list of banned attributes
+  - [x] To ensure an accurate grade, your recording **must** show that when clicked, an attribute in the ban list is immediately removed from the list of banned attributes
-- [ ] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**
+- [x] **Attributes on the ban list prevent further images/API results with that attribute from being displayed**

 The following **optional** features are implemented:

-- [ ] Multiple types of attributes can be added to the ban list
+- [x] Multiple types of attributes can be added to the ban list
-- [ ] Users can see a stored history of their previously viewed items from their session
+- [x] Users can see a stored history of their previously viewed items from their session

-The following **additional** features are implemented:

-* [ ] List anything else that you added to improve the site's functionality!

 ## Video Walkthrough